tsonntag/gitter/Readme.markdown

 # License

-TracksGrid is released under the MIT license
+Gitter is released under the MIT license